Difference Between Cisco Webex and Skype

 They can make free voice and video calls to Skype users registered with the same email address that they have entered into their Skype account.

 The Skype website has an automated call-routing system that will place free calls from one person to another when they are in adjacent countries.
-Skype Premium users may call mobiles and landlines at rates often lower than standard international rates.
+Skype Premium users may call mobiles and landlines at rates lower than standard international rates.

 Main Differences Between Cisco Webex and Skype